dir. Bill Gunn

 £6.00 (£4.50 conc.)

-Later recut and released in an inferior version, this edition represents the original release, restored by The Museum of Modern Art with support from The Film Foundation, and mastered in HD from a 35mm negative.
+Soon after the film was released it was doctored to focus on the most sensual scenes and renamed Blood Couple to align with the ‘blaxploitation’ films of the time.
+Gunn disowned the result.
+This edition represents the original release, which was restored by The Museum of Modern Art with support from The Film Foundation, and mastered in HD from a 35mm negative in May 2018.

 Our screening of Ganja and Hess will feature an introduction by Tega Okiti.

 Tega Okiti is a Film Festival Consultant and Creative Producer.
 She is currently working as Programme Assistant at arts agency LUX and Programme Advisor for Sub Saharan Africa at London Film Festival.
 Tega's recent curatorial projects include, 'Unbound: Visions of the Black Feminine' at BFI Southbank and 'I Don’t Protest' the first solo exhibition from award-winning artist filmmaker and animator Jessica Ashman.
 As a writer, Tega explores the intersections of race, gender and popular culture on African and diasporic image making.

 Programmed by Priya Jay and Qila Gill, with support from Iniva (Institute of International Visual Arts).

 Iniva has compiled a list of publications and films from the Stuart Hall Library’s extensive collection in response to the themes of the film.